List of Ohsama Sentai King-Ohger characters: Gira Husty

-Gira Husty (ギラ・ハスティー, Gira Hasutī) (Note: Credited by first name until episode 42.) is the crown prince and heir to the throne of Shugodom (シュゴッダム, Shugoddamu), an industrious kingdom and the strongest and oldest of the five kingdoms where the Shugods were created, whose monarch is based at Caucasus Kabuto Castle (コーカサスカブト城, Kōkasasu Kabuto-jō).
+Gira Husty (ギラ・ハスティー, Gira Hasutī) (Note: Credited by first name until episode 42.) is the crown prince and heir to the throne of Shugodom (シュゴッダム, Shugoddamu), an industrious kingdom that is the strongest and oldest of the five kingdoms where the Shugods were created, whose monarch is based at Caucasus Kabuto Castle (コーカサスカブト城, Kōkasasu Kabuto-jō).
 His father Causus convinced Dagded Dujardin to create Gira, the entity using his power to magically impregnate Rcules and Gira's mother who died giving birth to the latter.
 But Causus plotted to use Gira, possessing the same power as his "father", as a weapon against Dagded by feeding the child God Kuwagata's Shugod Soul.
 But Dagded was counting on Causus attempted betrayal to condition Gira into destroying Chikyu.
 But when Rcules learned the truth of his family's servitude to the Galactinsects when Dagded had Causus murdered and had his minions cause the Wrath of God incident, taking advantage of his younger brother losing his memories from eating the Shugod Soul, he arranged Gira to be spirited away to an orphanage to live a commoner's life while erasing all traces of his brother's existence from the records so no one could find him.

 When the Bug Naraku resurface and commence their attack, Gira ends up reuniting with Rcules and, disillusioned by him putting his ambitions before his subjects' well-being, steals his Ohger Calibur while creating a public persona of the "evil king" of Shugodom to fight the Bug Naraku and overthrow Rcules.
 But Gira later learns their relationship as brothers while succeeding Rcules in becoming the new king of Shugodom with the help of the four other current monarchs and Jeramie.

 For two years since becoming a king, Gira has successfully balanced his country's citizenship and orders under control without any setbacks.
 Upon learning that the Galactinsects, with whom Kamejim works, had first manipulated his ancestors into starting the civil war between humanity and the Bug Naraku, Gira decides not to become the invaders' puppet, allowing the rest of Chikyu to do the same and strengthen their fighting spirits against their true enemies.
 Gira later learns the truth about his origin and the truth that Rcules had been secretly protecting him from becoming Galactinsect's puppet king.

 Gira can transform into the red-colored Kuwagata Ohger (クワガタオージャー, Kuwagata Ōjā).
-While transformed, he wields his Kings Weapon in Sword Mode (剣モード, Ken Mōdo), which has an alternate double-bladed Naginata Mode (薙刀モード, Naginata Mōdo) that can be accessed by combining with the Ohger Calibur.
-His personal vehicle is the King Speeder (キングスピーダー, Kingu Supīdā) hoverbike.
-After returning from Earth, Gira receives his own King Gaburicalibur from Yanma to wield as a secondary sidearm.
-His Defying Fang Flash grants the use of God Kuwagata's pincers and/or Gabutyra's tail.
+While transformed, he primarily wields the Kings Weapon in Sword Mode (剣モード, Ken Mōdo), which has an alternate double-bladed Naginata Mode (薙刀モード, Naginata Mōdo) that can be accessed by combining with the Ohger Calibur.
+He also rides the King Speeder (キングスピーダー, Kingu Supīdā) hoverbike.
+After returning from Earth, Gira receives his own King Gaburicalibur from Yanma as a secondary sidearm.
+His Defying Fang Flash grants the use of God Kuwagata's pincers and/or Zyudenryu Gabutyra's tail.
 Additionally, Gira can assume the following forms: